Neil Woodford: Invesco Perpetual

 Woodford ran the Invesco Perpetual Income, and Invesco Perpetual High Income funds, with respectively £10.36 billion and £13.64 billion in assets.
-Woodford was vocal over the 2012 proposed merger between British defence company BAE Systems and EADS, the European aerospace group, warning that unless there was a “substantial change” in BAE’s strategy, Invesco would have to consider “all options open to us”.
+Woodford was vocal in opposition to the 2012 proposed merger between British defence company BAE Systems and EADS, the European aerospace group, warning that unless there was a “substantial change” in BAE’s strategy, Invesco would have to consider “all options open to us”.

 Woodford gained a reputation as Britain’s best fund manager during his 25 years at Invesco, where he avoided the worst effects of the 1990s dot-com bubble and the 2008 financial crisis.
 He regarded himself as an active, long-term investor, holding shares for an average of about 15 years.

 Woodford Investment Management

 In April 2014, Woodford left his role as head of UK equities at Invesco Perpetual to set up Woodford Investment Management LLP.
 In April 2015, he launched Woodford Patient Capital Trust, a listed investment trust.
 Woodford Investment Management launched a second Equity Income Fund in April 2017, LF Woodford Income Focus.
 Woodford owned 29% of the ill-fated Utilitywise.

 In March 2019, after two years of poor performance during which fund assets contracted by more than £5 billion, the Sunday Times carried out an investigation into the fund.
-It found the fund held less than 20% of assets in FTSE 100 companies compared to over 50% when it was created, and over 20% of assets were in small Alternative Investment Market companies.
+It found the fund held less than 20% of its assets in FTSE 100 companies compared to over 50% when it was created, and over 20% of its assets were in small Alternative Investment Market companies.
 On 4 June 2019 trading in Woodford Investment Management’s largest fund (the Woodford Equity Income fund) was suspended.
 There had been large withdrawals of funds by many investors.
 Following this, St. James's Place plc terminated Woodford's contract to manage three of its funds, valued at £3.5 billion.
 The FCA has launched a formal investigation into the suspension.
 A Woodford spokesperson said: “We can confirm we have been contacted by the FCA, regarding its investigation relating to the events that led to the suspension … and will be co-operating fully with its investigation.”

 On 15 October 2019 the fund board announced that Woodford's flagship fund, Woodford Equity Income Fund (WEIF), was to be shut down and Woodford had been removed as investment manager.
 The following day Woodford announced he would resign from his remaining investment funds and close his investment company in an orderly fashion.
 Around 300,000 people had invested in the WEIF, including 130,000 through the Hargreaves Lansdown investment site.